Poop is usually a light to dark brown color, but its color can change due to a variety of causes.

 Chlorophyll is a green pigment found in the photosynthesizing parts of all green fruits and vegetables.

 Bile pigment is a yellow-green fluid involved in the digestion of fatty acids in the small intestine.

 Bile pigments are normally altered from green to brown by enzymes as they pass along the gastrointestinal (GI) tract.
 However, when bile acid travels through the intestines too quickly, food is not correctly broken down which leads to green diarrhea.

 Excessive use of laxatives during constipation means that food passes through the intestines at a rapid pace and interferes with the digestion process.
 Tea, coffee, and alcohol can also act as laxatives.

 Bile cannot be stored in the gallbladder following a gallbladder surgery, in which the gallbladder is removed from the body.
 Bile is consequently passed out with stool in large amounts, producing green stool.

 Common side effects of iron supplementation are constipation and diarrhea.
-For this reason, iron supplements can change the colour of stools to dark green.
+For this reason, iron supplements can change the colour of poop to dark green.
 Side effects can be controlled by taking smaller amounts or lower doses of iron.

 Green stool can occur during pregnancy since pregnant women are advised to take prenatal vitamins, which contain a high dose of iron.

 This is considered to be normal during pregnancy except if it is accompanied by other symptoms.